ga-curriculum/ejs/adding-a-show-route/README.md

 ## Show route

 Next, we'll add a show route to our app.
-The end goal is for each of the `<li>`'s in our inventory list become clickable links that take us to a page with information about the specific item we clicked on.
+The end goal is for each of the `<li>`'s in our inventory list to become clickable links that take us to a page with information about the specific item we clicked on.
 This is typically referred to as a `show` page.

 We'll begin by organizing our data and setting up our show route.
 This route will enable users to view details of specific items by clicking on them in a list.